A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 To obtain the total energy loss, this should be multiplied with the total amount of molecules in the system, which depends on the molecular density ($n_{mol}$) and the volume of the neutral gas buffer ($V$).

 The molecular density can be estimated from the measured divertor neutral pressure $p_{n}=n_{n}^{gauge}kT_{gauge}$, where $n_n^{gauge}$ is the neutral density at the gauge.
 This is measured by the fast-ion gauge in the sub-divertor beyond the wall.
-We use a baratron-like model to account for the various pipework in between the fast-ion gauge and the tokamak to link the molecular density in the divertor to the molecular density at the gauge \cite{Niemczewski1997, Wischmeier2005}:
+We use a molecular flow model, with conservation of flux, to simulate a synthetic baratron (as previously done in \cite{Niemczewski1997, Wischmeier2005}) to account for the various pipework in between the fast-ion gauge and the tokamak to link the molecular density in the divertor to the molecular density at the gauge:

 Assuming that, in the sub-divertor, the molecules dominate the neutrals, such that $n_{n}^{gauge}=n_{mol}^{gauge}$; and further assuming that the gauge operates at the wall temperature ($T_{gauge}=T_{wall}$), and that $T_{mol}=T_{rot}$, we arrive at: